Applied Mathematics Major Resources

 Major Advising

-Applied Mathematics major advising is being done remotely in the Fall 2023 semester.
-All Applied Mathematics majors at any time--particularly juniors and seniors --are welcome to email Professor Johnson (hujohnson@jjay.cuny.edu), Professor Trembinska (atrembinska@jjay.cuny.edu), Professor Alberto (galberto@jjay.cuny.edu), or Professor Puls (mpuls@jjay.cuny.edu )to request an online appointment.
-That major advisor can then arrange a meeting at a mutually convenient time using ZOOM.
-Each of us has our own personal ZOOM url which we can then forward.
+In Spring 2024, Applied Mathematics major advising will be done both in person and remotely.
+All Applied Mathematics majors at any time--particularly juniors and seniors --are welcome to email Professor Johnson (hujohnson@jjay.cuny.edu), Professor Trembinska (atrembinska@jjay.cuny.edu), Professor Alberto (galberto@jjay.cuny.edu), or Professor Puls (mpuls@jjay.cuny.edu ) to request an appointment.
+That major advisor can then arrange a meeting at a mutually convenient time, whether in person or on ZOOM.
+Each of us has our own personal ZOOM url which we can forward.
 We are happy to discuss upper division electives, progress towards graduation, career choices, graduate school possibilities, or any other questions related to the major.

 NOTE: The Math and Science Resource Center (msrc@jjay.cuny.edu ) can provide tutoring for math courses.